If you’re the owner of a small business, it’s more than likely that you’re also the CEO. The question we’re exploring here is “should you be?”

-Keep in mind, a good CEO will take their fiduciary responsibility to you, the owner, very seriously.
+Keep in mind, a good CEO will take their fiduciary responsibility to the owner very seriously.
 They will run the company to the best of their abilities to meet your goals.
 Of course, good communication between owner and CEO is critically important.

 Hiring a CEO doesn’t at all mean that you’re turning your back on the business.
 As a matter of fact, it’s just the opposite.
 You’re bringing in someone more capable, more experienced than yourself in order to grow the business.
 And, thinking like an owner, that could be a very smart decision!

 Which skills, experience, training, and aptitudes are needed to take the company to the next level?
 If you were interviewing candidates for the CEO position, would you hire yourself?

 If you’re the person with those qualifications, great.
 But, if you’re totally honest with yourself, and realize that you don’t have what it takes to be the CEO, or you lack the interest, then it’s best for the business, and ultimately best for you as the owner, for a professional manager to step in and take the helm.